josiei/AroundTown/README.md

 ### Usage of MVC MVVM architectural pattern

-I decided to use the MVC architectural pattern, as it was reccommended in the Apple Developer Documentation.
 My architectural overview above provides some context into how my classes fell into the defined categories of Model, View, and ViewController Categories.
 Additionally, I chose to separate the View classes by matter of reuseability or if I felt they may need expanded functionality, leading me to have separate classes for the VenueCell and the MapView.
 For more